 Bo (Long stick)

-Length approx. 182.5 cm, the most important Kobudo arm which - originally - was a walking stick and is used as single arm only.
+Length approx. 182.5 cm, the most important Kobudo weapon which - originally - was a walking stick and is used as single arm only.

 Hanbo